 The SAS manager is expected to achieve a wood-badge within 3 years of assignment.

 How their initial training can be done

-For those that are ok doing online learning, they can access the relevant modules (see below) and send their certificates to their LTM.
+For those that are ok doing online learning, they can access the relevant modules here and send their certificates to their LTM.

 There will be some people in some SAS units who aren’t ok with online learning, please ask them to talk to their SAS manager or their LTM.

-SAS Managers require validation for module 1 and 4 and this can be explained by their training adviser.
+SAS Managers require validation for module 4 and this can be explained by their training adviser.

 Module 2 – Personal Learning Plan

 SAS Managers require a Personal Learning Plan and this is the outcome of an explanation of the process and discussion of the learner’s needs.
 Whilst the learning can be done online, many training advisers opt to do this as a one-to-one.